n-riesco/ijavascript/README.md

 # TO DO

-- Add tutorial to demonstrate animated graphs and javascript injection
-- Update installation notes for Windows
 - Use module:jmp~Socket
-- Add tests (and move some of the tests to packages `jmp` and `nel`)
+- Add more tests
+- Update tutorial on globals to discuss the use of `var`
 - Implement `$$text$$`
-- Update tutorial on globals to discuss the use of `var`
+- Add tutorial to demonstrate animated graphs and javascript injection
 - Complete the implementation of IPython's messaging protocol v4.1
 - Complete the implementation of IPython's messaging protocol v5.0